ealpha072/bootstrap-first/README.md

 # phone store
-An online mobile store that sells mobile phones;
+An online mobile store dealing in selling of mobile phones;

 ## Techs used:
 * JavaScript -logic